finderau/EngineeringLadder/TechLead.md

 * **Adjusts**: adjusts the team processes, listening to feedback and guiding the team through the changes
 * **Multiple Teams**: makes an impact not only on the whole team but also on other teams

-## TL/EM6 - Tech Lead/Engineering Manager 6
+## TL-EM 6 - Tech Lead/Engineering Manager 6

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="/charts/techlead-6-dark.png">